Alyssa is passionate about sharing tips and tricks on many things, including photography.

 Number one is lighting.
 It is the most important factor when considering where and when to take photos, especially selfies and yoga poses.
 If the lighting is horrible, it's considerably more difficult to get an amazing shot.
 With that said, in my experience, natural lighting is best.

-It's taken a little trial and error on my part to get lighting down.
-This summer, the natural light flowing into my house was gorgeous, and helped me get some beautiful pictures.
+It's taken a little trial and error on my part to get the lighting down.
+This summer, the natural light flowing into my house was gorgeous and helped me get some beautiful pictures.
 Getting outdoors was even better!
 Sunrise and sunset are always great times to catch that natural sunshine.

 If you are taking a selfie, be sure that you are not in direct sunlight.
 Getting in front of a window with the sunlight shining in will help you capture that natural glow.

 The best way to find your perfect selfie spot is to simply get out your camera and start taking photos.
 Walk around your house and play with poses.
 Within a few minutes, you'll see where the lighting is best.